In the Parable of the Vineyard,

 I used to think the pettiness, jealousy, and bickering

 in churches was just human nature.

 Maybe it is, but I think there is also something wrong

-with our religion that makes these vices worse, not better.
+with our religion that makes these vices worse,

 Too many of us have gotten the idea that Christianity